Black Friday Code: DIGEST35

 Add Fat for Maximal Uptake

-One study found that taking soft-gel capsules that combine CoQ10 with soy oil had better absorption than other CoQ10 supplements [6].
+One study found taking soft-gel capsules of CoQ10 combined with soy oil led to better absorption 7.

 What’s the Best CoQ10 Dosage?

-There’s not enough data to be definitive about a minimum or maximum effective dose of CoQ10.
-However, the average dose that has obtained therapeutic effects in studies is 400 mg (200 mg twice daily) [8].
+There’s not enough data to definitively recommend a minimum or maximum dose of CoQ10.
+The average therapeutic dose in studies is 400 mg (200 mg twice daily) 10.

-Some studies have used doses up to 3,000 mg a day [8], but it would be wise to start much lower and increase slowly until you’ve settled on the minimum effective dose for your needs.
+Some studies have used high doses of up to 3,000 mg a day 10, but I tend to recommend starting much lower and increasing slowly until you reach the minimum effective dose for your needs.

 Side Effects and Contraindications

 Since CoQ10 is produced naturally in the body, it’s usually well-tolerated.
-However some rare, mild side effects could include [8]:
+However, some rare, mild side effects could include 10:

 • Decreased appetite